 fashion.
 Olay Definity eye illuminator.
 Reduces the look of wrinkles and dark circles for brighter, younger-looking eyes.
 Issue

 1. Many complainants, who had forwarded their complaints to Jo Swinson MP as part of a website campaign, objected that the ad was misleading and socially irresponsible.
 They believed the image of Twiggy had been digitally retouched and the use of

 post-production techniques could have a negative impact on peoples perceptions of their own body image.

 2. One complainant, who contacted the ASA directly, objected that the ad was misleading, because it implied that Twiggys appearance in the ad was achieved solely through the use of Olay Definity rather than with the assistance of photographic

 ASA Decision: 1. & 2.
 Upheld

-techniques such as post-production enhancement and the re-touching of images.
-However, we considered that the post-production re-touching of this ad, specifically in the eye area, could give consumers a misleading impression of the effect the product
+using techniques such as post-production enhancement and the re-touching of images.
+However, we considered that the post-production re-touching of this ad, specifically in the eye area, could give consumers a misleading impression of the effect

-professionally.
-We also noted the ad appeared in a magazine that targeted mature women and considered that readers of Good Housekeeping magazine and the Sunday Times Style Supplement would understand that the ad set out to associate the well-known mature
+photographed professionally.
+We also noted the ad appeared in a magazine that targeted mature women and considered that readers of Good Housekeeping magazine and the Sunday Times Style Supplement would understand that the ad set out to associate

 Sellers of plastic surgery, slimming products and some beauty treatments will be prevented from advertising before 10pm.